thevictorwhyte/irecharge-code-task/README.md

 npm install
 ```

-2. Run the setup SQL script.
-This runs the necessary command to create a database and the necessary tables in that database.
+2. Run the setup SQL script in your bash terminal.
+This runs the necessary command to create a database and the all the needed tables in that database.
 ```
 mysql --user=[your_db_username] --password=[your_db_user_password] < setup.sql
 ```